ManuFritzen/ChallengeCompass/README.md

 ## About 📝

+**Challenge description:** To continue, the API of uol's internal social network must be made, for this you must follow the development based on this challenge.
-**Challenge description:** Following your study trail, we will implement a small API for the frontend to consume, 2 routes should be available, these being /user and /user/post.
-We'll keep it simple in this challenge to improve it later, so both routes will be GET type and should return the list of users and the posts of each user respectively.
+Following your study trail, we will implement a real API for the frontend to consume.
-No database will be used yet, so all the data provided by the API should be in a JSON file and posts will not be saved anywhere yet either.
-The user list will contain the names of all the scholars as well as a default password for everyone.
-The JSON file is available at the end of this document.
+For the persistence layer (database), can be used SQLite or MongoDB, choose one and go with it.
+Following the study trail, must be used typeorm.
+There must be user authentication, use JWT for this, the token must expire in 12 hours.
 When logging in, the user should be forwarded to the homepage with their proper data, name, photo and etc.
-The buddy list can contain all the scholars in the user list.
+The static json that was passed in the previous challenge will no longer be used.
+You must store everything in the database of your choice.
+For delivery, you must adapt the frontend to consume the backend and its respective routes.

 ## Tools 🔧